 On July 8, 2014, we entered into a \$500.0 million secured revolving credit agreement with Wells Fargo as the administrative agent, sole book runner and lead arranger.
-The credit agreement matures on July 8, 2019.
-As of July 8, 2014, the borrowing base was set at \$110.0 million, and Wells Fargo was the only lender under the credit agreement, with a maximum credit amount of \$55.0 million.
-Under the credit agreement, the commitment of the lenders is equal to the lessor of the aggregate maximum credit amounts of the lenders and the borrowing base.
-As of August 6, 2014, the borrowing base was increased to \$110.0 million with Wells Fargo as the only lender under the credit agreement.
-We had current outstanding borrowings of \$50.0 million as of August 6, 2014.
+The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, matures on July 8, 2019.
+As of September 30, 2014, the borrowing base was set at \$110.0 million.
+We had no outstanding borrowings as of September 30, 2014.

 The outstanding borrowings under the credit agreement bear interest at a rate elected by us that is equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.5% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin.
 The applicable margin ranges from 0.5% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
-We are obligated to pay a quarterly commitment fee ranging from 0.375% to 0.500% per year on the unused portion of the borrowing base, which fee is also dependent on the amount of the loan outstanding in relation to the borrowing base, which fee borrowing base, whether due to a borrowing base redetermination or otherwise (in some cases subject to a cure period) and (b) at the maturity date of July 8, 2019.
+We are obligated to pay a quarterly commitment fee ranging from 0.375% to 0.500% per year on the unused portion of the borrowing base, which fee is also dependent on the amount of the loan outstanding in relation to the borrowing base.
+Loan principal may be optionally repaid from time to time without premium or penalty (other than customary LIBOR breakage), and is required to be paid (a) if the loan amount exceeds the borrowing base, whether due to a borrowing base redetermination or otherwise (in some cases subject to a cure period) and (b) at the maturity date of July 8, 2019.
 The loan is secured by substantially all of the assets of the Partnership and its subsidiaries.